 If you die before retirement and hold money within a defined contribution pension, the money will not be distributed in accordance with your Will or rules of intestacy.
 Instead, the pension trustees will be able to use their discretion over who will receive the pension.
 To ensure that the trustees know who you would like to benefit from your pension, it is important that you complete an expression of wish or nomination form.
 Although the trustees are not bound by this, unless there is a good reason not to, they will usually follow these instructions.
 It is important to note that different tax rules apply to the pension in the event of death depending upon if death occurs before or after age 75.

 Death before 75

-If you die before 75 the pension can paid out tax free as a one off lump sum, used to purchase a guaranteed income (known as an annuity), or can remain in a pension to draw a tax free income as and when required.
+If you die before the age of 75, the pension can be paid out tax-free as a one-off lump sum, used to purchase a guaranteed income (Known as an annuity), or it can remain as a pension to draw a tax-free income as and when required.
 The final option, known as a beneficiaries drawdown, is only available for those detailed on the expression of wish forms.